 Close the Medicaid coverage gap through education and by engaging community voices.

-Support communication campaigns that broadly share information about the implications of accepting or declining Medicaid expansion in the state.
+Support convenings, public education, or communication campaigns that broadly share information about the implications of accepting or declining Medicaid expansion in the state.

 Timeframe for Applications

 Application deadline: April 2, 2020